Chukka003/intel_fice_5thsem/README.md

 - [x] Permissions are properly configured.
 - [x] Plex Web is accessible from a browser.
 - [x] Media libraries are added to Plex.
+- [x] Our friend can also access our Plex server.

 You can continue managing your server and enjoy streaming media from anywhere.